Wilson 2 TDs, Thomas 2 picks, Seahawks beat Cowboys 24-13

 INJURIES

 Dallas also played a large portion of the second half without linebacker Sean Lee due to a hamstring injury.
-Lee had been listed as questionable for that problem.
+Lee said it was the same issue that had him listed as questionable on the injury report.

+“It feels like the same deal, but I have to get (evaluated) and see where I’m at,” Lee said.

 UP NEXT